OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Q: Can I migrate previous Octopus versions with the Octoterra Wizard?

 A: No, Octoterra only supports the supported LTS versions of Octopus.

+Q: How do I fix the `unexpected token while parsing list: IDENT` error when applying Terraform modules.

+A: This is most likely caused by running an old version of Terraform.
+In particular, you will see this error if you rely on the version of Terraform bundled with Octopus (version 0.11.15) which is too old to apply the Terraform modules created by Octoterra.
+The Octopus logs capture the Terraform version used for the deployment and will display a message like `Your version of Terraform is out of date!` if using an old Terraform version.